ESG Topics A-Z

 Approach

 Building a more Positive Value Chain is an important part of realizing our pep+ (PepsiCo Positive) ambitions.
 This includes increasing inclusiveness in our supply chain.
-To support this goal, we look to purchase from a supplier base whose diversity is representative of our employees, consumers, retail customers, and communities.
-Developing partnerships with diverse suppliers helps us build the world-class supplier base we need to succeed by aiming to create mutually beneficial relationships that expand PepsiCo's sphere of activity.
+To support this goal, we look to purchase from a supplier base whose diversity is representative of our employees, consumers, retail customers and communities.
+Developing relationships with diverse suppliers helps us build the world-class supplier base we need to succeed by aiming to create mutually beneficial relationships that expand PepsiCo's sphere of activity.
 Our approach should help to build stronger community infrastructure by providing employment and training while creating role models and promoting buying from other diverse-owned businesses.

-We remain committed to the goal of increasing our spend with business enterprises across all diverse cohorts.
-These cohorts include, but are not limited to, ethnic minorities, women, differently-abled, U.S. veterans, U.S. service disabled-veterans, and LGBT+ suppliers.
+PepsiCo strives to develop a robust supplier base that includes diverse-owned businesses that provide quality goods and services.
+We remain focused on the goal of increasing our spend with business enterprises across all diverse cohorts.
+These cohorts include, but are not limited to, ethnic and racial minorities, women, differently-abled, U.S. veterans and LGBTQ+ suppliers.

-Under the guidance of our Racial Equality Journey commitments (announced in 2020), we aim to leverage our scale and influence across our suppliers, marketing agency partners, and customer base to increase representation and strengthen Black-owned and Hispanic-owned businesses in the United States.
-That means step changes in our spending and approach to our partnerships.
-We are more than doubling our spending efforts with Black-owned suppliers with an incremental spend of $350 million by 2025; expanding the supplier pipeline through advocacy and outreach; and building supplier capability, targeting growth across services, agriculture, sustainable packaging, and operations.
+Under the guidance of our Racial Equality Journey commitments (announced in 2020), we aim to leverage our scale and influence across our suppliers, marketing agency partners and customer base to increase representation and strengthen Black-owned and Hispanic-owned businesses in the United States and work towards removing barriers to economic advancement for historically disenfranchised groups.
+That means step changes in our spending and approach to our supplier relationships.

 We will build on our existing investment in Hispanic-owned businesses, including: